 Electricity is a vital component of the fabric of modern society and the Electric Reliability Organization (ERO) Enterprise serves to strengthen that fabric for the benefit of nearly 400 million North Americans.

 The ERO Enterprise, which consists of the North American Electric Reliability Corporation (NERC) and the six Regional Entities, works with users, owners, and operators of the bulk power system (BPS), government partners, and other stakeholders and industry participants, to pursue its mission of assuring the effective and efficient reduction of risks to the reliability and security of the BPS.

 NERC and the Regional Entities play different, but important and complementary, roles in delivering ERO Enterprise programs.
-NERC provides industry-wide perspective and oversight, and the Regional

-Entities have unique features and activities that serve the needs of their regional constituents, while ensuring that registered entities follow NERC and Regional Reliability Standards.
+NERC provides industry-wide perspective and oversight, and the Regional Entities have unique features and activities that serve the needs of their regional constituents, while ensuring that registered entities follow NERC and Regional Reliability Standards.
 Regional Entities also have an obligation to meet professional standards of independence and objectivity and provide the best available expertise to address regional risks.
 This way of working is represented by this visual.
 The ERO Enterprise is explicitly committed to its collective success in achieving its vision of a highly reliable and secure North American BPS.

-The ERO Enterprise the ERO Enterprise to an and the secure Bulk Power System The Hadden A Highly Reliable and Secure Bulk Power System Risk Bandrow Risk Bandrow Risk Bandrow practices in support of strategic and operational goals and objectives that are designed to ensure the ERO fulfills its statutory obligations.
+NERC and the Regional Entities are continually refining their individual and collective operating and governance practices in support of strategic and operational goals and objectives that are designed to ensure the ERO fulfills its statutory obligations.
 This collaboration is done while acknowledging the unique differences across the Regional Entities, and the different corporate and governance responsibilities of each entity.